 - Use traces to connect the capacitor to each power lead.

 None of these seem very precise.
-There must be a precise method for determining the location of capacitors that insures they do their job properly and, at the same time, makes layout and assembly as easy as possible.
+There must be a precise method for determining the location of capacitors that ensures they do their job properly and, at the same time, makes layout and assembly as easy as possible.
 In fact there is a well-defined method that has been in use for a very long time in companies that have been designing high performance products.
 It is understood by these companies that plane capacitance is a necessary component of a PDS.
-When this plane capacitor is part of the PDS, the inductance of the plane pair is several orders of magnitude less that the mounting inductance of each capacitor.
+When this plane capacitor is part of the PDS, the inductance of the plane pair is several orders of magnitude less than the mounting inductance of each capacitor.

 Figure 5.10 is a test PCB with well-engineered plane capacitance in it.
 This test PCB was used to make a wide variety of measurements concerning how capacitors behave.
-In this example the question being asked is if an IC were mounted in the upper left corner of the PCB, could it detect whether a capacitor was mounted at C1, C2, C3 or C4?
+In this example the question being asked is, if an IC were mounted in the upper left corner of the PCB, could it detect whether a capacitor was mounted at C1, C2, C3 or C4?
 This test will determine where a designer needs to place each capacitor to achieve best performance.

 Figure 5.10 Test PCB Used to Evaluate Location of Capacitors